spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 weight: 5
 ---

-Next to manually creating, creating data objects, it is also possible to create a data object by the values given in the request.
+You can create a data object by the values given in the request.

 For example, let's say you send a POST request to an endpoint with the following data: